spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 > * [Reference: schema]({{urlRoot}}/content/how-to-use-schema)

 ### SpatialOS command-line tool (CLI)
 The SpatialOS command-line tool (also known as the “CLI”) provides a set of commands that you use to interact with a [SpatialOS project](https://docs.improbable.io/reference/latest/shared/reference/project-structure#structure-of-a-spatialos-project).
-Among other things, you use it to [deploy](#deployment) your game (using [`spatial local launch`](https://docs.improbable.io/reference/latest/shared/spatial-cli/spatial-local-launch) or [`spatial cloud launch`](https://docs.improbable.io/reference/latest/shared/spatial-cli/spatial-cloud-launch)).
-You can run the CLI commands `spatial build` and `spatial local launch` from the [GDK toolbar]({{urlRoot}}/content/unreal-editor-interface/toolbars#spatialos-gdk-for-unreal-toolbar) in the Unreal Editor.
+Among other things, you use it to [deploy](#deployment) [locally]({{urlRoot}}/content/get-started/example-project/exampleproject-local-deployment) or [in the cloud]({{urlRoot}}/content/get-started/example-project/exampleproject-cloud-deployment).

 > Related:
 >